sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 }
 ```

-2. Within <destLocation> create a new **`manifest.yml`** file for the AppRouter microservice with the following content.
+2. Within \<destLocation\> create a new **`manifest.yml`** file for the AppRouter microservice with the following content.

 ```
 ---
 applications:
 - name: approuter
-  host: approuter-p1942765239trial
+  host: approuter-<SUBACCOUNT>
   path: approuter
   memory: 128M
   buildpack: nodejs_buildpack
   env:
     TENANT_HOST_PATTERN: 'approuter-(.*).cfapps.eu10.hana.ondemand.com'
-    destinations: '[{"name":"app-destination", "url" :"https://firstapp-p1942765239trial.cfapps.eu10.hana.ondemand.com", "forwardAuthToken": true}]'
+    destinations: '[{"name":"app-destination", "url" :<APPLICATION_URL>, "forwardAuthToken": true}]'
   services:
     - my-xsuaa
 ```
-Adapt the **TENANT`_HOST_PATTERN`** in the **`manifest.yml`** file to the host of the Cloud Foundry region you are running on; the above assumes EU (`eu10`).
+Adapt the file as follows: In the **`host`** replace \<SUBACCOUNT\> with your actual account.
+In `destinations` replace \<APPLICATION_URL> with the actual URL of your previously deployed app.
+Also, depending on your region, you will have to adapt the `eu10` in the `TENANT_HOST_PATTERN` to your region.

+**Note**: It is mandatory that your app URL conforms the format `<APP_NAME>-<SUBACCOUNT>.cfapps.<REGION_IDENTIFIER>.hana.ondemand.com`.
+The authentication mechanism will identify you by pulling the user-id (`SUBACCOUNT`) out of the subdomain.

-Understanding the AppRouter's **`manifest.yml`** and **`xs-app.json`**:
+**Understanding the AppRouter's `manifest.yml` and `xs-app.json`**:

-The **TENANT`_HOST_PATTERN`** is a variable that declares the pattern how multiple tenants in the URL are identified and handled.
+The `TENANT_HOST_PATTERN` is a variable that declares the pattern how multiple tenants in the URL are identified and handled.
 During runtime, the App Router will match the incoming host against the pattern and tries to extract the regular expression from the pattern.
 It will use the matched string to delegate authentication to the respective XSUAA tenant (in SAP Cloud Platform the tenant ID corresponds to the subaccount ID.
 If you desire different URL patterns, you need to change this pattern accordingly.

-Note that the **TENANT`_HOST_PATTERN`** variable is only required in real multi-tenant application, i.e, applications where a physical deployment serves multiple clients from the same deployment.
+Note that the `TENANT_HOST_PATTERN` variable is only required in real multi-tenant application, i.e, applications where a physical deployment serves multiple clients from the same deployment.
 We assume in this blog series that we want to build multi-tenant applications, as we aim towards cloud-native development.
 However, this variable is not necessary if you have a single-tenant application.
-To realize this, the **`xs-security`.json** security descriptor may declare tenant-mode: dedicated (see step 5 below).
+To realize this, the `xs-security.json` security descriptor may declare tenant-mode: dedicated (see step 5 below).

 **Destinations** is a variable that declares the internal routes from the App Router to the underlying backend microservices.
 As we only have one hello world microservice yet, we define only one destination called app-destination here.
 This app-destination is referenced by the previously created `xs-app`.json file.